Eugène Gigout: Biography

 Gigout was born in Nancy, and died in Paris.
 A pupil of Camille Saint-Saëns, he served as the organist of the French capital's Saint-Augustin Church for 62 years.
 He became widely known as a teacher and his output as a composer was considerable.
 Renowned as an expert improviser, he also founded his own music school.
 His nephew by marriage was Léon Boëllmann, another distinguished French composer and organist.

-The 10 pièces pour orgue (composed 1890) include the Toccata in B minor, Gigout's best-known creation, which turns up as a frequent encore at organ recitals.
+The 10 pièces pour orgue (composed in 1890) include the Toccata in B minor, Gigout's best-known creation, which turns up as a frequent encore at organ recitals.
 Also fairly often played, and to be found in the same collection, is a Scherzo in E major.
-Other notable pieces by Gigout are Grand chœur dialogué (1881), and Marche religieuse.
+Other notable pieces by Gigout are Grand chœur dialogué (1881) and Marche religieuse.
 Gigout's works are now available on several commercial recordings.

-His pupils included his nephew Boëllmann, Victoria Cartier, André Fleury, Henri Gagnon, André Marchal, André Messager, and Albert Roussel.
+His pupils included his nephew Boëllmann, Victoria Cartier, André Fleury, Henri Gagnon, André Marchal, André Messager and Albert Roussel.